CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 When you purchase a product, you expect it to be safe.
 However, dangerous or defective products injure thousands of consumers every year in Denver and throughout the country.
 Product liability laws differ from ordinary injury law.
 You need the knowledge and expertise of an experienced product liability attorney to navigate the complex legal and technical issues that arise in these cases.

-If you have been harmed by a defective product in the Denver area, contact the product liability lawyers at Leventhal Sar LLC today online or at (303) 515-7355 to discuss your case for free.
+If you have been harmed by a defective product in the Denver area, contact the product liability lawyers at Leventhal Sar Law today online to discuss your case for free.
 We proudly serve injury victims from Cherry Creek, Aurora and neighboring Colorado communities.

 What Is Product Liability?